 When a resident calls 911, the call is connected to the Police Department’s public safety answering point (PSAP).
 The PSAP is a communications center that provides 911 and non-emergency dispatching services for police, fire and emergency medical services.
 Dispatchers are on duty every day of the year, 24 hours per day.

 The role of the Support Services Division is to provide criminal investigative services for patrol and background checks for various city licensing requirements.
-The division handles a variety of special assignments, including investigations, drug task force and school liaisons.
+The division handles a variety of special assignments, including investigations, drug task force and school liaison officers.

 St. Louis Park is divided into five patrol districts.
 The patrol officers work a combination of 10 and 12 hour shifts, usually patrolling one district during a shift.
 The department has adopted the community-oriented policing philosophy, and all sworn officers have received substantive training in problem solving and other aspects of community policing.
 The Patrol Division also has a few community service officers, sometimes called CSOs or cadets.
 These are temporary, non-benefit-earning employees who are pursuing a career in law enforcement.
 They provide support services to the department.